cirruslabs/tart/docs/licensing.md

     being executed within the virtual machines.
 As a result, both performance and energy-efficient cores of the host CPU are treated equally in terms of licensing.

-# Sponsorships
+# License Tiers

-When an organization surpasses the 100 CPU cores limit, it is required to obtain a Gold Sponsorship, which costs \$1000 per month.
+When an organization surpasses the 100 CPU cores limit, it is required to obtain a Gold Tier License, which costs \$1000 per month.
-Upon reaching a limit of 500 CPU cores, a Platinum Sponsorship (\$5000 per month) will be required, and for organizations that exceed 5000 CPU cores, a custom Diamond Sponsorship (\$1 per core per month) will be necessary.
+Upon reaching a limit of 500 CPU cores, a Platinum Tier License (\$5000 per month) will be required, and for organizations that exceed 5000 CPU cores, a custom Diamond Tier License (\$1 per core per month) will be necessary.

-If your organization is interested in purchasing one of the sponsorships, please email [licensing@cirruslabs.org](mailto:licensing@cirruslabs.org).
+If your organization is interested in purchasing one of the license tiers, please email [licensing@cirruslabs.org](mailto:licensing@cirruslabs.org).
-You can see a template of a sponsorship subscription agreement [here](assets/TartSponsorshipSubscriptionTemplate.pdf).
+You can see a template of a license subscription agreement [here](assets/TartLicenseSubscription.pdf).

 # General Support

 The best way to ask general questions about particular use cases is to email our support team at [support@cirruslabs.org](mailto:support@cirruslabs.org).
-Our support team is trying our best to respond ASAP, but there is no guarantee on a response time unless your organization has a sponsorship subscription which includes [Priority Support](#priority-support).
+Our support team is trying our best to respond ASAP, but there is no guarantee on a response time unless your organization has a paid license subscription which includes [Priority Support](#priority-support).

 If you have a feature request or noticed lack of some documentation please feel free to [create a GitHub issue](https://github.com/cirruslabs/tart/issues/new).
 Our support team will answer it by replying to the issue or by updating the documentation.

 # Priority Support

-In addition to the general support we provide a *Priority Support* with guaranteed response times included in all the paid sponsorships .
+In addition to the general support we provide a *Priority Support* with guaranteed response times included in all the paid license tiers.

 | Severity | Support Impact                                                                                | First Response Time SLA | Hours | How to Submit                                                                                    |
 |----------|-----------------------------------------------------------------------------------------------|-------------------------|-------|--------------------------------------------------------------------------------------------------|